What Is Rebranding?

 Rebranding is when a company changes its corporate image.
 Usually, it involves changing visual or superficial elements of a business to hint at more profound shifts in business direction.
 When rebranding, a company wants to undergo a visual transformation that makes them seem more attractive to customers and leads.
 Often an emphasis is placed on digital strategies when discussing a rebrand.
 Yet traditional signage remains crucial in asserting corporate identity even in 2021, especially in brick-and-mortar stores.

 No matter your reasons for rebranding, it’s important to include your advertising and signage.
 This is the best way to ensure that the rebrand is thorough and everything is included within the rebrand.
-This could be anything from your shop sign to printing material.
+This could be anything from your shop sign, an LED sign, and printing material.

 Find out why companies choose to rebrand and the importance of including all aspects of your business and advertising within it in this blog post.